margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Light green, royal blue, yellow, rusty orange, red, brown, dark blue, forest green

 ## Perspective, Stories, the South ##
-Around the south, there are so many individual perspectives.
+Around the south, there exist many individual perspectives.
 Someone sings about the South, and shares a story about the infrastructure, the culture, the group of people who created a land.
 Every individual in the land, in the South associate different meanings with this land.

-Everyone is coming from a different subjective standpoint.
+Everyone comes from a different subjective standpoint to contributing to this economy and this society.
 Everyone associates his or her own meanings with what they hear.
 Songs can help people recall people, events, ideas, knowledge in different ways based on their own subjective standpoints.

-Isn't it cool that so many people grew up in the Southern United States and share common experiences but also have different meanings associated based on the time in which they were born, the state in which they were born, and the stories their ancestors shared.
+It's interesting that so many people grew up in the Southern United States and share common experiences but also have different meanings associated based on the time in which they were born, the state in which they were born, and the stories their ancestors shared.

 South is also South America, Mexico.